-Dieu Donné is a 7,000 square foot hand papermaking studio, gallery, and archive located in the Fashion District of midtown Manhattan.
+Dieu Donné is a 8,000 square foot hand papermaking studio, gallery, and archive located in the Brooklyn Navy Yard.
 Visual artists work in collaboration with highly skilled artistic staff to create both unique and editioned two- and three-dimensional works.

 For more information, and to set up an appointment to discuss paper orders and other studio services, please contact

 Amy Jacobs, Studio Collaborator & Education Manager: email@example.com or 212-226-0573 ext.
 207 or Tatiana Ginsberg, Studio Collaborator & Production Manager: firstname.lastname@example.org or 212-226-0573 ext.
 206.

 Artists are able to rent our fully equipped paper making studio and work in collaboration with a skilled artistic collaborator.
 The following is a description of rental levels and pricing, please feel free to contact Dieu Donné studio staff for further information and to plan a studio rental.
 Studio hours are Monday through Friday from 10:00 am - 5:30pm.

 For experienced papermakers.
 Up to 4 artists work independently with the shared support of one Studio Collaborator and share the studio rental for the day.